thobbyAk/PayRollio/README.md

 # PayRollio
-Automate your emloyee payments, perks and recognition in one simple dapp
+Automate your employee payments, perks and recognition in one simple dapp

 ## What it does

 Its an employee management system where you can create, modify and delete employees.
-Linked to an NFT system to prove eomployment in the company and also a DAO to vote for outstanding employees.
+Linked to an NFT system to prove employment in the company and also a DAO to vote for outstanding employees.
 This comes with an internal company token to buy perks and benefits.